-Industru background
+Industry background

-Occurrences Regulation 1995 (RIDDOR) replaced earlier reporting requirements under Notification of Accidents and Dangerous Occurrences Regulations 1980 (NADOR).
+Reporting of Injuries, Diseases and Dangerous Occurrences Regulation 1995 (RIDDOR) replaced earlier reporting requirements under Notification of Accidents and Dangerous Occurrences Regulations 1980 (NADOR).

 As part of their response to the 2011 Löfstedt report, the HSE amended RIDDOR in 2013 to reduce the reporting burden on industry.
 An unfortunate consequence of the reduction in reporting requirements was an end to detailed data collection including the heights from which people fell.